reddio-com/doc/docs/guide/getting-started/transfer-nfts-between-layer-1-and-layer-2.md

 ## Deposit: from layer 1 to layer 2

 If you want to trade on layer 2, you need to have assets on layer 2.
 So you need to deposit your assets from layer 1 to layer 2 at first.
-You can get your own Goerli test NFTs assets by going to the [demo](https://demos.reddio.com/) ‘s account page and click on “Get test assets” to get some test NFTs:
+You can get your own Sepolia test NFTs assets by going to the [demo](https://demos.reddio.com/) ‘s account page and click on “Get test assets” to get some test NFTs:

 <p align="center">
   <img src="/get-test-assets.png" alt="get-test-assets"/>